Unicon/grouper-provisioning-target-ui/README.md

 ### Property Examples

 ```
-# Indicatess which attribute must be on a folder/group to allow it have Provisioning Targets assigned to it.
+# Indicates which attribute must be on a folder/group to allow it have Provisioning Targets assigned to it.
 custom.provisioningTargetCandidate.attributeDefName = etc:attribute:provisioningTargets:provisioningCandidates

 # A dropdown with no default.